lab1092/blender-manual_ja/manual/data_system/linked_libraries.rst

    since objects on unselected layers are invisible.

 Reusing Objects (Meshes, Curves, Cameras, Lights, ...)
 ======================================================

-Let's suppose you created a wheel in one. blend file and want to reuse it for your current project.
+Let's suppose you created a wheel in one ``.blend`` file and want to reuse it for your current project.
 The physical model of the wheel would be a mesh, and probably comprised of a tire and rim.
 Hopefully you named this mesh something reasonable, like, oh, I don't know, ``Wheel``.
 The wheel may be colored and thus have some materials assigned to it (like rubber and chrome).

-Once you navigate to the file, select the "\ ``Wheel`` " (in the *Object* s datablocks) and it will be imported into your current file.
+Once you navigate to the file, select the ``Wheel`` (in the *Object* s datablocks) and it will be imported into your current file.
 You can import a copy of it, or merely link to it.